-Further information is available on the Solicitor Regulation Authority (SRA) website and the government's Get In, Go Far website.
+You can find more information on the Solicitors Regulation Authority website and the government’s apprenticeship website.

-- five GCSEs, including mathematics and English - grade C or above (or equivalent)
+- 5 GCSEs, including mathematics and English - grade C or above (or equivalent)

-- three A Levels (or equivalent) - minimum grade C
+- 3 A Levels (or equivalent) - minimum grade C

 - relevant employer-led work experience